sschmeier/genomics-tutorial/ngs-taxonomic-investigation/index.rst

    ktUpdateTaxonomy.sh ~/krona/taxonomy

-Now, if this fails, we download a pre-build taxonomy database for krona.
+Now, if this fails, we download a pre-build taxonomy database for krona:

 .. code-block:: bash